-1. Quality of teaching - Budgeted cost: £ 93,000
+1. Quality of teaching

 - a.
-Encouraging self-led professional development: We have implemented BlueSky to provide staff with the flexibility to engage with learning modules, thus facilitating intrinsic motivation and self-directed learning.
-Our work with NACE will focus on sharing effective, evidence-based uses of pupil premium funding to address some of the barriers to learning and achievement faced by more able disadvantaged learners particularly through the use of the Gradual Release Model and Rosenshine's Principles. - b.
-Professional development by accessing high-quality subject input: In 2019-2020, remote Latin CPD and internal CPD, we delivered training to staff to ensure that we were equipped to provide high-quality remote education.
+Encouraging self-led professional development: We.
+Have implemented BlueSky to provide staff with the flexibility to engage with learning modules, thus facilitating intrinsic motivation and self-directed learning.
+Our work with NACE will be focusing on sharing effective, evidence-based uses of pupil premium funding to address some of the barriers to learning and achievement faced by more able disadvantaged learners. - b.
+Professional development by accessing high quality subject input: In 2019-2020 remote Latin CPD and internally CPD we delivered it training to staff to ensure that we were equipped to provide high quality remote education.
 In 2020 2021 staff also accessed professional development from Thinking Matters to develop metacognition and its application for our pupils and Little Wandle training.
-These programmes and strategic support for teachers' development will continue through 2024.
+These programmes and strategic support for teachers' development will be continuing through to 2024.